PEtab-dev/PEtab/doc/documentation_data_format.md

 REFERENCES(conditionsTable.conditionID), OPTIONAL]

   The `conditionId` to be used for preequilibration.
-E.g. for drug treatments the model would be preequilibrated with the no-drug condition.
+E.g. for drug treatments, the model would be preequilibrated with the no-drug condition.
   Empty for no preequilibration.

 - `simulationConditionId` [STRING, NOT NULL,